“I created an AI assistant for Laravel developers that handles all the boring work.”

 Do you really need to upgrade?

-Laravel 9 is still alive and will have:
+At the time I’m writing these lines, Laravel 9 is still alive and will have:

-Now you know that, is the return on investment still worth it?
+That being said, is the return on investment still worth it?

-Do not upgrade to Laravel 10 if:
+And do not upgrade if:

 If you consider upgrading it after reading this, go for it!
 It’s probably the right decision.